 Tastings are for serious enthusiasts and are held in north Napa (by appointment only) in a two-story set of offices appropriately called the Cooperage Square Business Center.
 Their tasting room is referred to as ‘the man cave’.
 This location is ideal as it is right next to Highway 29 on the north bound direction.
 Tastings are private.
 At the time of our latest update, this small complex is home to one other Napa producer – although over the years other wine producers or wine related businesses have been tenants for short periods of time.

 They currently produce around 4,000 cases annually with select distribution in a variety of states including New York, Texas and Florida.
+We have seen select wines by the glass and on the extensive wine list at the legendary and iconic Bern’s Steakhouse in Tampa, Florida.
 Their wines also see some distribution in British Columbia and Alberta as well as in Japan.
 For more information or to become a member of their mailing list, visit: www.friasfamilyvineyard.com